LevBaranov/Speach2Text/README.md

 ## Deploy
-Use docker for build and run apps
+Use docker for build and run app